 Breakups are never easy; no matter who ended the relationship, or how messy the breakup becomes, losing someone close will always hurt.
 Unfortunately, it’s a necessary part of growing up and developing intimate relationships in adulthood.

 Give yourself time: You are the top priority.
-It’s okay to be selfish when you really need it, and actually really important to put yourself first during this mentally tumultuous time.
+It’s okay to be selfish when you need it, and it's important to put yourself first during this mentally tumultuous time.
 No matter the length or level of commitment of the relationship, it’s completely normal to grieve losing a romantic connection.
 There’s no step-by-step guide to recovering from a breakup, it’s different for everyone, and it’s important to not shame yourself for taking the time to heal.

 Self-care: Be kind to yourself.
 This could mean retail therapy, reading, meeting up with friends, or even just allowing yourself to occasionally skip out on commitments like school or work – self-care means something different to everyone.
 Treat yourself as if you were helping a friend through a breakup.